 Aerial view of the Okavango Delta.
 Image courtesy of Ellen Hoffman

 Another iconic African landscape found in Botswana is the Kalahari Desert.
 Covering 85% of the central and southwestern areas of Botswana (as well as some parts of Namibia and South Africa), this semi-arid region is home to rich red and brown sand as well as surprisingly lush areas.The locals here descend from an ancient bushmen culture, the San, who have called the Kalahari home for millenia.

 Bushmen tribe members in Makgadigadi Pans.
 Image: Natural Selection

 As we’ve touched on before, much of Botswana is protected and home to an awe-inspiring amount of wildlife.
-One of the best places to take it all in is Chobe National Park in Northeastern Botswana, and is the first national park ever established in Botswana- established as a wildlife reserve in 1930 and national park in 1968.
-Covering 11,000 sq km, you’ll find an enormous elephant population as well as loads of other animals.
-It’s no wonder that it’s the epicenter of Botswana’s safari industry.
+One of the best places to take it all in is Chobe National Park in northeastern Botswana.
+Chobe was the first national park ever established in Botswana, beginning as a wildlife reserve in 1930 and gaining national park status in 1968.
+Here, you’ll find an enormous elephant population, along with plenty of other wildlife species.
+It’s no wonder that Chobe National Park is one of the most popular safari destinations in Botswana.

 Elephants cooling off in Chobe River.
 Image: Desert & Delta Safaris